 Species: InferNET will mine the current 21 fully sequenced species (Fig. X) and we will add additional species to the InferNET analysis pipeline as their sequences become available.
 This would include species with fully sequenced and annotated genomes, and can also include species with fragmented “gene space” assemblies as are likely to be produced by Next-Generation sequencing technologies.

 Defining data-rich species: To determine whether a species is indeed “data-rich,” we will use a technique analogous to Statistical Power Analysis [Hill, T. & Lewicki, P. (2007).
 STATISTICS: Methods and Applications.
 StatSoft, Tulsa, OK].
 Mechanically, this consists of computing the p-values of large positive (r value >= 0.5) and large negative (r value <= -0.5) correlations within some species for the experiments already done on that species.
-Next, to determine whether there is enough data for that species, we re-compute the p-values of those same edges, assuming the same set of experiments had been repeated with the same results (of course the correlations won’t change, but the p-values will get smaller).
-If the number of p-values below a threshold of 0.05 increases by more than, say, 50% under this assumption, then we deem that the species is currently data-poor.
-Otherwise, it is data-rich.
+If a large portion (say 70%) of those have p-values below 0.05, then the species is data-rich.
 Admittedly, these thresholds are somewhat arbitrary, but they divide the 21 species reasonably.
-For example, according to these metrics of the current fully sequence 21 species, species x,y,z are measured as data-rich and c,d,e are data-poor.

-[NOTE: THIS AnalysisNeeds to be done].
-It’s being done by Roberto.
-Should be done this week.
+For now, thespecies Arabidopsis, Poplar, Medicago, Soybean, Rice, and Maize of Fig. X are designated as data-rich.

 Correlation networks: The basic co-expression metric we use to identify correlation networks will be Pearson correlation because it has been shown to be particularly useful in inferring functionality in current cross-species network studies [Mutwil 2011] [Usadel 2009], [Klie et al., 2010].
 However, in the course of this study, we will also test our methods of analysis using other metrics including mutual information [Margolin 2006], Mutual Rank [Obayashi et al], and Spearman correlation [Hill 2007].
 Our approach will be to train the InferNET algorithm using two or more data-rich source species (s1, s2, …), and then to apply the trained model to data-poor target species t.
 We validate the success of each in making valid predictions, using experimental data from data-rich species.

-Learning the Rules: The InferNET training itself will be done as follows: Take several data-rich source species s1, s2, …, sk, and temporarily ignore the expression data from one of them, call it v.
-Next, using one of several machine-learning algorithms to be discussed below, we learn the parameters of a regression model that predicts co-expression edges in v.
-We then use that model learned in the data-rich species, to predict edges in the data-poor target species t.
+Learning the Rules: The InferNET training itself will be done as follows: Take several data-rich source species s1, s2, …, sk, and learn the parameters of a regression model that predicts co-expression edges on one of those species.
+We then use that model to predict edges in the data-poor target species t.

 The input for the InferNET algorithm will be in the three formats described below.